edzai/Coursera_DataCourseProject/CodeBook.md

 ## Measurements

-These columns are mean and standard deviations from raw data (X.txt), with the braces stripped and hyphens (-) replaced with underscores (_).
+These columns are mean and standard deviations from raw data (X.txt), with parentheses stripped and hyphens (-) replaced with underscores (_).
 Check *UCI HAR Dataset/features_info.txt* for more information.
 Here's the list of the measurements:

 * tBodyAcc_mean_X
 * tBodyAcc_mean_Y